Styled Components

 Sometimes you may want to use the colors you defined in a theme inside of a regular component as opposed to a styled component.

-In a styled component you can easily retrieve the theme via props.theme
+In a styled component you can easily retrieve the theme via props.theme.
+However, in a regular component you have to retrieve the theme via React context:

 import React, { useContext } from 'react';import { ThemeContext } from 'styled-components/native';